ATHNA Fact Sheet

 How can a professional nurse take an active role in ATHNA?

 Each year, ATHNA sends out notices for open positions on its Board of Directors as well as opportunities to join our various committees to work on projects relevant to the development of our specialty and ATHNA goals.
-Members will receive these announcements in their email and see them posted in the Members Only section of our website.
+We post a nomination announcement on our website homepage and members also receive announcements in their Constant Contact email.

-embers are encouraged to get involved in ways that meet their personal interests and professional and educational needs.
+Members are encouraged to get involved in ways that meet their personal interests and professional and educational goals.
 We know travel health nurses are all very busy.
 That said, members are always encouraged to contact info@athna.org to get more involved with ATHNA or to share an idea for a project or ATHNA initiative.

 Can I donate to ATHNA?

-Yes, we are a 501c3 nonprofit organization, incorporated as a NY State charity - and anyone may donate to our organization.
+Yes, we are a 501c3 nonprofit organization, incorporated as a NY State charity – and anyone may donate to our organization.
+As an organization that offers free membership, we appreciate donations.
 Thank you!
-Donations are tax deductible to the extent permitted by law and may be sent to ATHNA, c/o Mette Riis, Treasurer 1169 Northridge Court, Golden, CO 80401.
+Donations are tax deductible to the extent permitted by law and may be sent to ATHNA, c/o ATHNA Treasurer PO Box 1024 Thornwood, NY 10594.
 Donations can also be made directly on our website.

 Is ATHNA affiliated with ISTM, ASTMH, ACHA, or AAOHN?

-ATHNA is a stand -alone, non- profit, professional nursing organization incorporated in the United States to support the professional development of travel health nursing and its members.
+ATHNA is a stand-alone, non-profit, professional nursing organization incorporated in New York to support its members and the professional development of travel health nursing in North America.
 It is independent of other organizations that support travel medicine.
 However, ATHNA works cooperatively with many travel health, public health, and nursing groups both as an organization and through the activities of its individual members.
 Some of these groups include the International Society of Travel Medicine, the American Society of Tropical Medicine and Hygiene, the American College Health Association, the American Association of Occupational Health Nurses and others.
 ATHNA collaborates on shared travel health research projects, advocates on behalf of common issues and interests, and promotes connections that benefit the specialty, nursing professionals, our members, and travelers.
 Many ATHNA members choose to belong to more than one association that supports travel health.
-We encourage all our members to join any professional organization that will support their career goals and increase their professional knowledge and skills for quality travel health nursing care.
+We encourage all our members to join any professional organization that will support their career goals and increase their professional knowledge and skills for the provision of quality travel health nursing care.

-In the 21st century, ATHNA has achieved ANA recognition as nursing specialty for travel health nursing and has developed a Scope and Standards and a Code of Ethics based on the ANA Code of Ethics for professional nursing.
+In the 21st century, ATHNA has achieved ANA recognition as a nursing specialty for travel health nursing and has developed a Scope and Standards as well as a Code of Ethics based on the ANA Code of Ethics for professional nursing.
 ATHNA encourages all its members as well as all travel health professionals to adhere to these Standards and this Code.
 As an organization, ATHNA is an independent voice for the professional development of travel health nurses and for quality care of all travelers.
+Travel Health Nursing: Scope and Standards of Practice, 2021 can be purchased through the ANA publication site: https://www.nursingworld.org/~4951d0/globalassets/catalog/book-toc/2021_travel-health-nursing_toc.pdf

 Additional Questions about ATHNA?